agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 There were fewer coding problems during the on-sites than previously and all of them were done in an online editor instead of on a whiteboard.
 This worked great!

 I actually found myself looking forward to the coding challenges because, with the improvement of coding on **an actual computer**, they were a nice break from the other interviews.
 Just like the technical screens these questions were all directly applicable to the work I would be doing.

 #### Open-ended Problems and Behavioral Questions

-This time there were more open-ended interviews that dig into some problem the business may have (like "How would you help us filter spam?") or go really deep on a project I had worked on previously.
+This time there were more open-ended interviews that dug into some problem the business had (like "How would you help us filter spam?") or went really deep on a project I had worked on previously.
 I would get some of these questions during my previous years of interviewing, but they felt much more effective in the virtual format, perhaps because the lack of a whiteboard made it so the interviewer and I had to have a conversation instead of me giving a lecture.

-I also got [behavioral questions][behave] for the first time; three of the five on-sites had them.
+I also was asked [behavioral questions][behave] for the first time.
+They were present in three of the five on-sites, including one company that had 90 minutes of them!

 [behave]: https://en.wikipedia.org/wiki/Job_interview#Behavioral_interview_questions